We hope that you have had a lovely Christmas and have started the new year well!

 In the classroom, we will transfer techniques used within Sensory Circuit through Energisers.
 These improve concentration and help children when transitioning into the next lesson.

-As the weather will start to get colder and wetter, please can you provide a warm raincoat each day or one to keep in school.
-We will venture outside during Sensory Circuit sessions.
+We will venture outside during Sensory Circuit sessions so please can you provide a warm raincoat each day or one to keep in school.

 A Circle Time routine helps children visualise what to expect and to be a more confident participant in the learning process.
 This is time for our group of children to sit together for an activity involving everyone.
 We sing songs or recite poems, assign classroom jobs, discuss the daily routine, fill in the calendar, predict the weather and children have the opportunity to share personal feelings and experiences with the class.